ucntrl/Front-End-Design-Checklist/README.md

   * 📖 [6 Reasons for Component-Based UI Development](https://www.tandemseven.com/technology/6-reasons-component-based-ui-development/)

 * [ ] A **Style Guide** needs to be provided listing all elements, components, styles, dimensions.
 Some boilerplates like [UX Power Tools](https://www.uxpower.tools/) can help saving time and keep consistency in the designs.

-⚠️ *In the case where the Style Guide is missing, it's a good practice to build yourself a [living Style Guide](https://github.com/davidhund/styleguide-generators) to facilitate your work.
-Some CMS like Drupal, for example, have plugins that allow to develop a living Style Guide using [Pattern Lab](https://drupal-pattern-lab.github.io/).*

 __Additional Resources:__